CSCfi/csc-user-guide/docs/apps/gromacs.md

     Scaling depends on many aspects of your system and used algorithms, not just size.
 -   Use a recent version - there has been significant speedup over the years
 -   Minimize unnecessary disk I/O - never run batch jobs with -v (the verbose flag) for mdrun
--   For large jobs, use full nodes (multiples of 40 cores, on Puhti) see example below.
+-   For large jobs, use full nodes (multiples of 40 cores, on Puhti-rhel7) see example below.

 For a more complete description, consult the
 [mdrun performance checklist] on the Gromacs page.